 Oba is the Orisha of the River Oba, whose source lays near Igbon, where her worship originates.
 She is traditionally identified as the first wife of Shango (the third king of the Oyo Empire and an Orisha).
 Oba was tricked by Oya or Oshun into cutting off her ear and trying to feed it to Shango.

+Osumare is the spirit of the rainbow and the serpent.
+Genderless, they represent regeneration and rebirth.
 Osumare is the spirit of the rainbow and the roadway to unleashing divine consciousness.
 Osumare represents both masculine and feminine energies with an ability to change sex.
 Osumare is in essence an archetypal representation of kundalini energy and the chakras.
 The divine rainbow serpent provides us with the opportunity to connect with our destiny by traveling through the inner self.
 This powerful Orisha provides an infinite gateway of immense power.

 Capoeira is a martial art developed initially by African slaves that came predominantly from Angola, Mozambique and Nigeria to Brazil, mainly in Bahia, where there was a high concentration of black Africans.
 A popular conception of capoeira is that it was developed as a means of self-defence (disguised as a dance) for slaves hoping to escape to independent black communities or quilombos.
 A game, a fight, and a dance, capoeira is composed of kicks, acrobatics, and traditional Kongo dance movements.
 One doesn’t speak of dancing or fighting but rather of playing capoeira (jogar capoeira).